mcmonkeyprojects/sd-infinity-grid-generator-script/README.md

 ### Status

-Current overall project status (as of October 2023): **Works well, actively maintained**.
+Current overall project status (as of December 2023): **Works well, actively maintained**.
 Has been generally well tested.
 The core has been ported to other environments and stress-tested for multiple real projects that depend on large grids and rapid grid analysis.

 A version of this project is also available for [StableSwarmUI, here](https://github.com/Stability-AI/StableSwarmUI/blob/master/src/BuiltinExtensions/GridGenerator/README.md) which also lets you use it with Comfy and other backends